Skip to content

 DuckDBunnest(CAST(json_extract(Data, '$.lines') AS JSON[]))

 Upsert is documented as RFC 7396 JSON Merge Patch (deep merge of objects, scalar/array replacement).
-That holds for SQLite, MySQL, DuckDB, CosmosDB, MongoDB, LiteDB, and IndexedDB.
+That holds for SQLite, MySQL, Oracle, DuckDB, CosmosDB, MongoDB, LiteDB, and IndexedDB.
 It does not hold for PostgreSQL or SQL Server, which only perform a shallow top-level merge.

 What this means in practice — given an existing document: